Fascination is the DNA of Innovation

 I own a huge library of books on innovation.
 Mostly hardcover.
 The $27.95 variety with big indexes and forwards by people who make more money than I do.

 Some of these books are actually good.
 Most of them bore me.
 (I must confess I have a secret desire, whenever I enter a bookstore, to put glue between pages 187 & 188 in all of the new releases just to see if the publishers get any complaints).

-Most of the books attempt to describe the origins of innovation.
-You know, stuff like "the innate human impulse to find a better way" and "the imperative to find a competitive edge" and "the endless search to fulfill an unmet need."
+The books attempt to describe the origins of innovation.
+You know, stuff like "the innate human impulse to find a better way" and "the imperative to find a competitive edge."
 That sort of thing.

 Corporate-speak, in other words.

 Kids and those mavericks at work who make everyone nervous and running for their spreadsheets at the drop of a hat.

 A person who is fascinated does not need to be motivated... or managed... or "incentivized."

 All that person needs is time, some resources, meaningful collaboration, and periodic reality checks from someone who understands what fascination is all about.

 That's why Google gives its workforce 20% of their time to explore projects on their own.
 That's why 3M and W.L.
 Gore do something similar.
 They know that the root of innovation is fascination.